LOADING ...

 was made beyond the several beachheads.
 In August,

-after three months of and stagnation on the
+after three of stalemate and stagnation on the

-beaches, a new major offensive was begun. again,
+beaches, a new major was begun.
+Once again,

-of the British command offset the of heavy
+of the command offset the effect of heavy

 reinforcements.
 The Turkish forces, on the hand, were